The Fundamentals Problem

 🤖 AI generation is harder when people never mastered the skills of asking questions and iterating.

-💡 Innovation and solutions are harder to find when people were were never taught how to clearly define a problem.
+💡 Innovation and solutions are harder to find when people were never taught how to clearly define a problem.

-🔍 Internet research with AI-modifications is harder to do well when people never mastered determining source credibility.
+🔍 Internet research with AI modifications is harder to do well when people never mastered determining source credibility.

 📜 Micro-storytelling is harder to do when people never learned, with precision, the fundamental elements of story structure.